-This review is based on using the Ulefone Armor 3W rugged smartphone for hiking and outdoor purposes in the UK, and will not be a comprehensive tech guide to all the phone’s features.
+This review is based on using the Ulefone Armor 3W rugged smartphone for hiking and outdoor purposes in the UK.
+It will not be a comprehensive tech guide to all the phone’s features.
 I’ve added Ordnance Survey mapping on the Memory-Map application.

 At the time of writing, Amazon is the only place you can purchase this phone in the UK.
-I paid £269.99, which is a lot cheaper than the Toughphone Defender Pro.
+It was a lot cheaper than my old Toughphone Defender Pro.

-The Ulefone Armor 3W weighs 361 grams – quite a weight compared to the average mobile phone, if you’re a hiker carrying all your gear.
-But this should be mitigated by not needing to carry an extra power pack, solar charger or worry that it will go flat on your hike.
+The Ulefone Armor 3W weighs 361 grams.
+This is quite a weight compared to the average mobile phone, if you’re a hiker carrying all your gear.
+But this should be mitigated by not needing to carry an extra power pack or solar charger.
+You also don’t need to worry that it will go flat on your hike.

 Initial hill-walking test

-The Ulefone Armor 3W phone has done everything that I needed during the hike and the GPS was a lot faster than my Tough Phone.
+The Ulefone Armor 3W phone has done everything that I needed during the hike.
+The GPS was a lot faster than my Tough Phone.
 It wasn’t affected by the damp weather either and it’s been taking great pictures.
 I was able to download the OS 1/50,000 mapping for the whole of the UK to store and use with the GPS, so I don’t have to worry about navigation wherever I want to go in the UK.
 This is also has great benefits when walking in cloud or if there’s no path, as I can place myself perfectly.
-This is especially reassuring when my family is with me and when making a wrong turn off a ridge could be life threatening.
+This is especially reassuring when my family is with me.
+Making a wrong turn off a ridge could be life threatening.

 So thanks to my son, I’ve a better phone and saved a lot of money in the process.
 That’s a win-win for me and a recommendation for the Ulefone Armor 3W.
 I will update this review as I use the phone more and learn more about what it can do.